Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 ---

 ## Setting up the Unity Scene

-1. Clone this repo to a location on your local machine:
+1. If you have not already cloned this project to your local machine, do so now:

     ```bash
     git clone --recurse-submodules https://github.com/Unity-Technologies/Unity-Robotics-Hub.git
     ```